stackbit-projects/0to100kamonth-89b04/src/pages/index.md

       and I am still working a full-time job, to eventually getting to
       $100k/month in profit.
 I plan on achieving this by building a lead generation company selling and renting local lead generation websites.

+      I want this blog to serve as a guide for myself on how to build a company.
+      Stay tuned in the meantime.
     actions:
       - label: Contact Me
         url: /contact